facebook/componentkit/_docs/23-indentation.md

      You never have to indent manually.
 After inserting newlines as described above, use <code>Ctrl-I</code> (Editor ▶︎ Structure ▶︎ Re-Indent) to make Xcode do the indentation work for you.
   </p>
 </div>

-### Special Case

-As the *only* special case, you should generally write `super newWithComponent:` on a single line.
-This is merely for convenience as this fits nicely on one line and works well with Xcode's indentation.
-For example:

-{% highlight objc %}
-return [super newWithComponent:
-        [HeaderComponent
-         newWithTitle:@"Hello world"
-         subtitleComponent:
-         [SubtitleComponent
-          newWithSubtitle:subtitle
-          image:image]
-         image:image]];
-{% endhighlight %}

-If the object is not `super` or the method is not `newWithComponent`, always put the method on a new line.
-For example, even if you're writing `super newWithView:`, have a new line after `super`:

-{% highlight objc %}
-return [super
-        newWithView:{
-          [UIView class],
-          {CKComponentTapGestureAttribute(@selector(didTap:))}
-        }
-        component:component];
-{% endhighlight %}